kevin-fang/high-throughput-febio/INSTALL.md

 (Tested on Linux; might work on Windows.
 Doesn't work on Mac.)
 - Install [Docker](https://www.docker.com/) on your machine.
 - Add your user to the Docker group (`sudo usermod -aG docker <your username>`)
+- Create a `condor_config.local` file.
-- Run `./run_docker.sh /absolute/path/to/this/directory/condor_config.local` to add your machine to the network.
+- Run `./run_docker.sh /absolute/path/to/condor_config.local` to add your machine to the network.
 For example, to run a Docker container using the sample condor config file, you would run `./run_docker.sh /path/to/high-throughput-febio/sample_condor_config.local`.
 It will take some time to download the Docker image and initialize.
+Once it says "Starting Condor... done", then the machine will take about 20 seconds to add to the condor network.
 - To remove your machine from the network and stop the docker image, run `./stop_docker.sh`
 - To run on startup, add `cd /absolute/path/to/this/directory && ./run_docker.sh <condor config file>` to `/etc/rc.local` (Linux only) on your machine.